-Optional step: If you do decide to add smoke, only use it for the first 30 minutes, and only a trickle.
+- Optional step: If you do decide to add smoke, only use it for the first 30 minutes, and only a trickle.
 Set up a smoker box on the side of the flame on your BBQ.
 Fill it with a nice fruitwood, like cherry.
 Cherry can give the poultry a nice mahogany color.
-Anymore can overwhelm the flavor.
-For a more traditional turkey skip the smoke all together.
+Any more can overwhelm the flavor.
+For a more traditional turkey skip the smoke altogether.

-Your turkey should sit on an elevated rack above a pan (not in it), for airflow on the top and bottom.
-The pan will help block the direct heat form the burners and keep your grill clean.
+- Your turkey should sit on an elevated rack above a pan (not in it), for airflow on the top and bottom.
+The pan will help block the direct heat from the burners and keep your grill clean.

 - Preheat the BBQ to 275 degrees F (135 degrees C).
 Place the turkey on the indirect heat side of the BBQ (the side with no burners turned on) for 1 hour.
 After this, turn up the heat to 350 degrees F (175 degrees C) until the center of the breast reads 160 degrees F (70 degrees C) internal temperature.
 The turkey thighs should read approximately 170 degrees F (75 degrees C) in the thickest part of the meat.
 Times will vary according to each bird and its weight.
 Total cook time should be around 2 hours for a medium bird (see note).